johnschult/koa-stark/README.md

 })
 ```

-**Watch all update operation on a single resource instances and then tell the server you are done:**
+**Watch all update operation on a single resource instances and disconnect after first change is emitted:**

 ```javascript
 const io = require('socket.io-client')